dsh0416/euc-jp/README.md

-# euc-jp
+# euc
-EUC-JP Encoding and Decoding Library for Dart Language
+EUC-JP and Shift_JIS Encoding and Decoding Library for Dart Language